Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationtools.md

-**[Download the template.](https://placeholderfordownloadURL)** The freelance program communication site template is available as a free download through GitHub.
+**[Download the template.](https://placeholderfordownloadURL)** The freelance program SharePoint communication site template is available as a free download through GitHub.

 Customize your freelance program communication site
 ---------------------------------------------------